Keen observers point out unusual elements of Biden’s Instagram post with Harris

 Social media users have a knack it spotting irregularities in even the most well-framed pictures

-We're all living in an age where every social media post is scrutinized down to the smallest detail, so you can imagine the rigorous inspection that Joe Biden’s Instagram post announcing Sen. Kamala Harris, D-Calif., was subject to.
+We're all living in an age where every social media post is scrutinized down to the smallest detail, so you can imagine the rigorous inspection that Joe Biden’s Instagram post announcing Sen. Kamala Harris as his running mate was subject to.

 WHAT TO KNOW ABOUT KAMALA HARRIS